 Use these helpful credit and financial strategies in your later years to keep that credit score strong.

 - Budget for your income and expenses.
-If you don’t know where to start, reaching out to a financial advisor can help get the ball rolling to set you up with a working budget for retirement.
+If you don’t know where to start, a financial adviser can help you set up a working budget so you can handle your day-to-day expenses while paying down your debts during retirement.

 - Reduce monthly expenses.
 Examine how much your spending for insurance, telephone, cable and other monthly expenses and see where you can cut back.
 To take it a step further, consider if the size of your home makes sense as you’ve gotten older, or if you really need two cars between you and your spouse anymore.